westoque/jquery-ujs-validations/README.md

 ## Usage

-General usage is just to add the data attribute `remote_validation_url` and the `validate` method in your controller and everything should just work out of the box.
+General usage is just to add the data attribute `remote_validation_url` with the url for the validation to the `<form>` and add the `validate` method in your controller and everything should just work out of the box.

 ### Usage with `form_for`